-101 THE HUMANITIES I: PREHISTORIC TO MEDIEVAL
+101 THE HUMANITIES I: PREHISTORIC TO MEDIEVAL 3 UNITS

-UC, CSU, Degree Applicable Prerequisite: None Departmental Recommendation: Eligibility for ENGL 101
+UC, CSU, Degree Applicable

 The study of humanities through the arts and idea of earliest civilization through the Medieval period.
 Development of the understanding of historical context, basic elements, meaning, form, and critical evaluation skills as they relate to the humanities.